Settling in to a new normal.

 Many more people are working from home (WFH) than ever before.
 Now that we know it can work for so many people, I expect it will remain popular even after the current crisis is over.

-The bad guys know this, and they’re sharpening their focus to take advantage of folks working from home perhaps for the first time.
+The bad guys know this, and they’re sharpening their focus to take advantage of folks working from home.

 A recent episode of The CyberWire podcast listed five steps to improving your security when working from home.
 I want to visit those, elaborate on why they’re important in the WFH environment, and, in at least one case, disagree a little.